Dock walking is the process of walking the yacht and superyacht docks with the aim of landing some daywork or if you are lucky, a permanent job.

 It can be intimidating, tiring, and frustrating.
 Rejection is as common as many boats are fully crewed or are looking for candidates with more experience.The key is to stay positive and always be presentable, polite, and confident when asking for work or handing out your CV.

 When approaching a yacht, it is important to be polite and confident.
 Introduce yourself in a professional manner, shake the crew members hand and make eye contact.
 Ask to speak to the Head of your Department (Chief Stew, Engineer or Officer).
 However, it is very likely they will be too busy to see you.
 Explain to the crew member that you are seeking a job and ask if they require a hand for any daywork.
 Keep it short and sweet, they are busy and have probably seen many day workers and do not want a long-winded story.
 Thank them and pass on your CV.
 It can also be good practice to ask if they know of any other yachts needing crew/day work.

-Print out a bunch of CVs and individually place them in a plastic sleeve with a business card attached, this will help you appear professional and increases the likelihood of your CV reaching the H.O.D or captain.
+Print out a few CVs and individually place them in a plastic sleeve with a business card attached.
+This will help you appear professional and increases the likelihood of your CV reaching the H.O.D or captain.

-Be presentable, ensure you are shaved and have neat and tidy hair.
-You should wear a clean white/blue polo and khaki/blue or black shorts/skort/skirt and boat shoes.
+Be presentable and ensure you are cleanly shaven and have neat and tidy hair.
+You should wear a clean white/blue polo and khaki/blue/black shorts/skort/skirt and boat shoes.